 Joe Morolong Local Municipality is the (WSA) Water Services Authority in its area of jurisdiction.
 This means that it must regulate water issues within the area, guided by the National Water Act 32 of 1998.
-The Municipality also serves as a Water Services Provider (WSP), meaning that the Municipality must ensure that water is provided to residents on acceptable standards, including quality guided by SANS 241.
+The powers and functions of JMLM as the Water Services Authority include the following: